SystemsApproach/security/infra.rst

 source, then it is easy to "block" traffic from that source at an ingress to a network you control.
 This is why DoS attacks are typically distributed.
-Dropping (or rate limiting) attack packets at the boundary router (or firewall) for an enterprise or service provider is better than allowing those packets to flood the core of the network and reach a victim server(s), but the more widely distributed the periphery of your network, the earlier you can filter malicious packets.
+Dropping (or rate limiting) attack packets at the boundary router for a service provider (or at a firewall for an enterprise) is better than allowing those packets to flood the core of the network and reach a victim server(s), but the more widely distributed the periphery of your network, the earlier you can filter malicious packets.
 And drawing on the first countermeasure, the more